Why Don’t We Hear Much About Them?

 Identifying with the Role of Caregiver

 Care-givers often end up making drastic changes to their lifestyles in order to accommodate the demands of care-giving.
 Some choose to leave their careers and put having families of their own to the back burner.
 Others are put under great emotional and mental stress as they watch their loved ones battle ailments and health conditions.
 They dedicate not just their time but their resources and well-being to ensuring that their loved ones receive the care and support that they need.
-Care-giving takes so much from a person, and they need all the support that they can get.
+Care-giving takes so much from a person, and they need all the support they can get.

 However, the danger in this situation is that male caregivers often do not see themselves as such.
 They view the responsibilities that come with care-giving as simply part of being a family and nothing else.
 This then leads to fewer chances of identifying their concerns and effectively addressing them.